donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 energies, while still computing all the conformations with low energies, but strict ordering of conformations by energy is unnecessary, especially when computing that strict ordering imposes high computational costs.
 If A\* search is a best-first search, then we'll call this more relaxed philosophy a good-enough-soon search.
-Computing the best (ie absolute lowest-energy) conformation first isn't as important for partition function calculation as computing the good-enough (ie low-energy) conformations early in the search (ie soon), since the summation nature of partition function calculation is insensitve to the order in which the low-energy conformations are computed.
+Computing the best (i.e. absolute lowest-energy) conformation first isn't as important for partition function calculation as computing the good-enough (i.e. low-energy) conformations early in the search (i.e. soon), since the summation nature of partition function calculation is insensitive to the order in which the low-energy conformations are computed.